 What Is the Treatment for Rebound Headaches?

-Some people may need to be "detoxified" under more carefully monitored medical conditions.
-People taking large doses of sedative hypnotics, sedative-containing combination headache pills, or narcotics such as codeine or oxycodone may need to be admitted to the hospital so they can be detoxified and recover under supervision.
+Some people may need to be "detoxified" with closer medical supervision, so it’s important to work with a headache specialist.
+People who take large doses of sedative hypnotics, sedative-containing combination headache pills, or narcotics such as codeine or oxycodone may need to be in the hospital while they start to come off of the drugs.

 Can Rebound Headaches Be Prevented?

-Yes.
-You can prevent rebound headaches by using pain relievers on a limited basis, only when necessary.
-Do not use them more than once or twice a week, unless instructed otherwise by your doctor.
+You can prevent rebound headaches when you use pain relievers on a limited basis, only when you need them.
+Do not use them more than once or twice a week unless your doctor tells you to.

-Also, avoid caffeine-containing products while taking pain relievers, especially medication that already contains caffeine.
+Also, avoid caffeine while you’re taking pain relievers, especially medication that already has caffeine.